jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 [www.european-football-statistics.co.uk](http://www.european-football-statistics.co.uk/) is a visually dated website but has a lot of historical football data (mostly an overview of league/tournament results) displayed in nice clean HTML tables.
 Looks like they already have 2014 EPL stats.

 [openligadb.db](http://www.openligadb.de/Webservices/Sportsdata.asmx) has an old-school windows asmx web service with methods such as "GetGoalsByMatch()"

+### Subscription Services/APIs

+[football-api.com](http://football-api.com/) is a paid API service but does offer the English Premier League endpoints for free (demo use).
+The API will restrict by IP addresses and limit calls based on your package.
+Includes endponts for Competitions, teams, standings, live scores, fixtures and commentaries.
+See the [pricing page](http://football-api.com/pricing/).

+Example endpoints:

+    api/?Action=competitions&APIKey=####
+    api/?Action=standings&comp_id=1204&APIKey=####
+    api/?Action=today&comp_id=1204&APIKey=####
+    api/?Action=fixtures&comp_id=1024&&match_date=[DATE_IN_d.m.Y_FORMAT]&APIKey=####
+    api/?Action=commentaries&APIKey=###&match_id=[MATCH_ID]

+[ESPN API](http://developer.espn.com/docs) has an API for registered users (free).
+You can get a list of all the players in the EPL.
+However they are very limited in their data.
+They restrict all fixtures and scores to "strategic partners."
+However, you can get lists of players and teams.

+[opta Playground](http://www.optasports.com/playground-section.aspx) has a developer program that provides very limited access to historical data.
+The site reads "Opta can provide data for programmers wishing to develop a mobile app or website with selected historical data available to download."
+You have to request permission in an email.
+I applied and they sent me the xml data set for 10 rounds of games from the start of the 2007/2008 Bundesliga 2.
+The more detailed game data had either x,y coordinates of game events.
+A very impressive dataset but it felt more like an advertisement.
+The data provided I had no interest in and I'm not sure why an indie developer would spend time working on a data set they could never afford.

+[StatsFC](https://statsfc.com/) used to have an restful JSON API of all EPL scores and fixtures.
+It was about $8 us dollars a month but was recently shut down.
+There is no doubt it was related to data rights.
+See their [official statement](https://statsfc.com/statements).

+### Other

 [Linked Soccer Data](http://ceur-ws.org/Vol-1026/paper6.pdf) is a white paper on one group's attempt to "create a dataset including reliable information about soccer events covering as many historical data as available including recent competition